 Warrenton Farmers Market Facebook Page

-The 2017 Season begins on April 22 for our Saturday Market and continues through November 18.
+The 2018 Season begins in April 14th for our Saturday Market and continues through November 17th.
 The Saturday Market will be open from 8:00 a.m. until 12 noon and will be held in the municipal parking lot at the corner of Lee Street and 5th Street.

 *** To learn more about the basics of being a farmer's market vendor, visit "Virginia Grown" website at the Virginia Department of Agriculture and Consumer Services, which provides invaluable guidance on Business Management, Food Safety, Marketing, and acquiring Liability Insurance.